histrio/label-studio/docs/source/guide/tasks.md

 <div class="opensource-only">

 !!! error Enterprise
-    If your data is stored in Google Cloud, AWS, or Azure, you can [import your unstructured data as a dataset in Label Studio Enterprise](https://docs.humansignal.com/guide/dataset_create).
+    If your data is stored in Google Cloud, AWS, Azure or CouchDB you can [import your unstructured data as a dataset in Label Studio Enterprise](https://docs.humansignal.com/guide/dataset_create).

     From here, you can use semantic search and similarity search to curate data for labeling, which can then be added to different projects as tasks.
 For more information, see [Data Discovery overview](https://docs.humansignal.com/guide/dataset_overview).